Paras-Mehta007/Intelligent-Voice-Assistant/README.md

   - `gTTS` – for text-to-speech conversion
   - `Tkinter` / `PyQt` – for GUI development
   - `OpenCV` – for video processing and face recognition
+  - `NumPy` – for numerical operations in face recognition

 ## Installation & Setup